Annie Montague Alexander: Benefaction and investments

 Annie Alexander watching Eustace Furlong excavate on the Saurian Expedition of 1905.
 This photo and caption are from the 1905 scrapbook.

 Throughout her affiliation with U.C.
-Berkeley, Alexander wished to remain anonymous asking for her donations to be marked as given by "a friend of the university" rather than by name.
-For Alexander, the hard work and the science were far more important to her than the fame of being its benefactress.
+Berkeley, Alexander requested her donations to be marked as given by "a friend of the university" rather than by name.
 She is remembered today as helping to 'build Berkeley' as well as being the benefactress of many of their most well-known paleontologists.

 For more than fifty years, Alexander continued to believe in the work that public education could do.
 Alexander was an heiress who experienced vastly more freedom than many women of her time and she used her money to expand public education in the hopes that all could appreciate California's wildlife for generations.
 As a woman with money, Alexander also had an interest in stocks and finances.
 Alexander once invited a wealthy friend who had encouraged her to invest her fortune in exchange for larger returns to the museum.
 Alexander gave her friend a tour of the museum and gestured to a group of working students and said "Here are my investments."

 Alexander maintained control of the museum until she died in 1950.
 She wanted to fill the museum with scientists who had "their accomplishments ahead of, rather than behind them."
 She insisted on this because she believed that this museum could become a place of great authority on the west coast that would enable the careers of many paleontologists.
 By the time of her death, Alexander, with great help from Kellogg, donated 20,564 specimens to the University of California Museum of Paleontology.

 Not only did Alexander establish, finance, and provide specimens for two museums she also helped to bring natural history and its leading scientists into the spotlight.
 Alexander hired, funded, and collected specimens for men who are recognized as giants of vertebrate zoology and paleontology such as Joseph Grinnell, Alden H. Miller, E. Raymond Hall, John C. Merriam, and Charles L. Camp.
 Her benefaction and dedication to natural history provided these men the resources they needed and indirectly provided the world with the research they created.

 Annie Alexander's philanthropy and contributions to science and the University of California Berkeley were honored by naming one of the falcons nesting on Sather Tower after her.

 Through an anonymous donation, Alexander also established in 1920 the Folklore Foundation at Vassar College.
 The chair created as part of the foundation, was the first chair in folklore at any college or university in the United States.
 It was held by Martha Beckwith and ended on her retirement in 1938.